akash-network/docs/deploy/multi-tier-app.md

           - global: true
 ```

-The `services` entries contain maps of workloads to be ran on the Akash deployment.
+The `services` entries contain maps of workloads to be run on the Akash deployment.
 This deployment has 2 service entries: `redis` and `goosebin` - the former being our backend and the latter being our frontend.
-Please note that while these service names are arbitrary, their usage must remain consistent accross the whole .yml file.
+Please note that while these service names are arbitrary, their usage must remain consistent across the whole .yml file.

 We can see that `goosebin` is globally exposed and open to the public, while `redis` is internal to the deployment and is only shared with `goosebin`.

 Within the `goosebin` entry, we set some environmental variables - these are declared internally within the `goosebin` image.
 Note that each application can choose whatever environment variables it wants to use on its own for configuration.
 The variable that ties our services together is `REDIS_HOST`.
 This is what `goosebin` looks at to determine which host to connect to for `redis`.
-In this case we set `REDIS_HOST=redis` because we chose to name the service `redis` - had we named the service `database`, we would have set `REDIS_HOST=database`.
+In this case, we set `REDIS_HOST=redis` because we chose to name the service `redis` - had we named the service `database`, we would have set `REDIS_HOST=database`.

-The `expose` section is similar to other http examples - internally, the container for this example is listing on port 8000.
+The `expose` section is similar to other HTTP examples - internally, the container for this example is listing on port 8000.
 The deployment will only be assigned a unique URI that can be visited in a web browser when `expose` has `global: true` and the port is set to 80.

 #### Profiles